 \subsection{Results}

 We show a series of impossibility results for addressable gates under the given restrictions.

 We start with $1$-local Clifford circuits: circuits made only from single-qubit Clifford gates.
 Since these have well-known commutation relations with Paulis, our main technique is to apply those relations to stabilizers and logical operators and ask when the output is consistent with the codespace and the desired logical action.
-We conclude that for any non-splitting code: \begin{itemize} \item Applying $1$-local Clifford circuits which preserve the code cannot apply $H$, $PH$, or $HP$ to a strict subset of physical qubits (\Cref{prop:no-partial-from-H-type}). \item No $1$-local Clifford circuit can enact an addressable logical $H$, $PH$, $HP$, or $\CNOT$ gate (\Cref{prop:no-h-cnot}). \item If the code does not admit addressable $P$ or $PHP$ gates, it admits no addressable single-qubit gates from any level of the Clifford hierarchy (\Cref{cor:P-or-nothing-Clifford-hierarchy}). \end{itemize}
+We conclude that for any non-splitting code: \begin{itemize} \item Applying $1$-local Clifford circuits which preserve the code cannot apply $H$, $SH$, or $HS$ to a strict subset of physical qubits (\Cref{prop:no-partial-from-H-type}). \item No $1$-local Clifford circuit can enact an addressable logical $H$, $SH$, $HS$, or $\CNOT$ gate (\Cref{prop:no-h-cnot}). \item If the code does not admit any logical identities made of 1-local circuits using only $S$ or $SHS$ gates, then any 1-local circuit made of gates from the third level of the Clifford hierarchy and beyond does not preserve the codespace (\Cref{cor:P-or-nothing-Clifford-hierarchy}). \end{itemize}

 As introduced in \cite{markus}, automorphisms of the code can be used to implement logical operations using permutations.
 Our second set of results uses this principle, just as in \cite{markus} or \cite{photonic2025swapCNOT} which uses permutations to construct addressable Clifford gates.
 We show that the number of permutations which can preserve the codespace \emph{and} produce distinct logical actions is, asymptotically, quite limited: for codes with rates above $\frac{1}{3}$ and distance at least 3, it is less than $k!$ when the code has $k$ logical qubits.